Charlton20/Minesweeper.py/README.md

 - Enjoy the classic Minesweeper challenge in the terminal!

 Feel free to contribute or modify the code to enhance the game.

----

-This README provides a brief overview, instructions for playing, information about files, and usage details for running the script.
-Adjust it as needed for your specific project structure or additional features.